JoseMLopezSanz/LeNet/README.md

 This code is really good for new students who want to get their hands dirty and learn how to train the "Hello world" version of a CNN.

+### Prerequisites

+In order to use this code you'll need the following python libraries -Keras
+-cv2
+-sklearn
+-numpy
+-matplotlib
+-os